The Quick Start Guide to VOIP for the Home, Home Office, and Small Business

 Low cost.
 If you have a broadband Internet connection (DSL or cable), you can make PC-to-PC phone calls anywhere in the world for free.
 If you wish to make a PC-to-phone connection, there's usually a charge for this but probably much cheaper than your regular phone service.

-You can pay as you go or you can sign up with a VOIP service provider and pay a monthly fee in return for unlimited calls within a certain geographic area.
+You can also sign up with a VoIP service provider which charges a monthly fee in return for unlimited calls within a certain geographic area.
 For example, some VOIP services in the United States allow you to call anywhere in North America at no extra charge.
 Overseas calls are charged at a relatively small rate.

 Phone-to-phone VOIP is also portable.
 When you sign up with a VoIP service provider the Internet phone or adaptor that is used with that service is assigned a unique number.
 This 'phone number' remains valid even if your VoIP service is in Cleveland and you are connected to the Internet in Bangkok.
 An Internet phone is small and light enough to take with you anywhere.
 Simply plug it into a broadband connection anywhere in the world and you can make and receive calls just as though you were in your own home or office.